LIFT

 Same as club donations

-NOTE: If personal donations require a tax deduction for the donation, contact Kathy Hughitt at the District 5960 office for donation information.
+*NOTE: LIFT is a part of the Rotary District 5960 Charitable Foundation and is a 501(c)3.
+If personal donations require a tax deduction, contact Kathy Hughitt at the District 5960 office for donation information.